bbcoop89/Parse_Config/README.md

 # Parse_Config
-Allows a consumer to parse a simple configuration file in the form: "key = value"
+Allows a consumer to parse a simple configuration file in the form: "key = value".

+Run from terminal:

+php parseConfig.php